Facts (Kanye West song): Composition and lyrics

-Facts
+Original version

 Throughout the track, West raps with the flow that Drake used in his 2015 single "Jumpman" with Future and the two artists are actually credited as co-writers.
 For both its intro and outro, the song includes a sped-up sample of 1989 track "Dirt and Grime" by Father's Children.
-As well as this, it contains samples of sound effects from video game Street Fighter II: The World Warrior (1991) throughout, including one of Street Fighter II's announcer yelling 'PERFECT' that's also sampled in "Pt.
-2" from the same album as "Facts (Charlie Heat Version)".
+It also contains sound effects from the video game Street Fighter II: The World Warrior (1991) throughout, including one of Street Fighter II's announcer yelling 'Perfect!' that is also sampled in "Pt.
+2" from the same album as "Facts" (Charlie Heat version).

 "Facts" sees West spin the line: "But the Yeezys jumped over the Jumpman" from his 2012 single "New God Flow" with Pusha T to: "Yeezy, Yeezy, Yeezy just jumped over Jumpman".
 Kanye brags about the success of his wife Kim Kardashian's Kimoji app with the lines: "Plus Kimoji just shut down the app store, uh!/And we made a million a minute, we made a million a minute".

-Charlie Heat Version
+Charlie Heat version

-"Facts (Charlie Heat Version)" was featured on West's seventh studio album The Life of Pablo rather than the version of "Facts" initially released, with all the samples being kept in the version and the only difference being an alternative backing beat, produced by West, Metro Boomin, Southside and Heat.
+"Facts" (Charlie Heat version) was featured on West's seventh studio album The Life of Pablo rather than the version of "Facts" initially released, with all the samples being kept in the version and the only difference being an alternative backing beat, produced by West, Metro Boomin, Southside and Heat.

-Though many of the tracks on The Life of Pablo were updated in June 2016, "Facts (Charlie Heat Version)" wasn't subject to any changes.
+Though many of the tracks on The Life of Pablo were updated in June 2016, "Facts" (Charlie Heat version) was not subject to any changes.

 Release

-Facts
+Original version

-Very shortly before the track was released, Kim made the world aware that her husband was about to come out with new music via Twitter and put '#FACTS' at the end of her tweet, but didn't officially announce it as the title of West's release.
-Less than ten minutes prior to this, GOOD Music member Cyhi the Prynce had tweeted out the same hashtag, but with no direct reference to Kanye at all and he is a credited writer on "Facts" though.
-Since it was released as a promotional single, the song was only made available for free streaming on SoundCloud instead of sites like iTunes or Amazon Music where it had to be paid for.
+Very shortly before the track was released, Kardashian made the world aware that her husband was about to come out with new music via Twitter and put '#FACTS' at the end of her tweet, but did not officially announce it as the title of West's release.
+Less than ten minutes prior to this, GOOD Music member Cyhi the Prynce had tweeted out the same hashtag, but with no direct reference to Kanye at all; Cyhi is a credited writer on "Facts".
+Since it was released as a promotional single, the song was only made available for free streaming on SoundCloud instead of sites like iTunes or Amazon Music.

-Charlie Heat Version
+Charlie Heat version

-This version was first heard when it was premiered live along with the rest of an early version of West's 2016 album at Madison Square Garden on February 11, 2016, as part of his Yeezy Season 3 fashion show in collaboration with Adidas and West hushed an anti-Michael Jordan chant during this premiere.
-The very next morning, it was officially announced as being part of the album.
+This version was first heard live along with the rest of an early version of West's 2016 album at Madison Square Garden on February 11, 2016, as part of his Yeezy Season 3 fashion show in collaboration with Adidas.
+West hushed an anti–Michael Jordan chant during this premiere.
+The next morning, the song was announced as part of the album.

-Following on from The Life of Pablos release, Heat saw an increase in fame due to his production being used.
+Heat saw an increase in fame due to his involvement.